Overview

 Admission

-Applicant must have an undergraduate degree in music education with certification and teaching experience, except by special permission.
+A student must have an undergraduate degree in music education with certification and teaching experience, except by special permission.
+Admission requirements include video submissions of classroom, rehearsal, and/or lesson teaching; specific application procedures can be found on the Peck School of the Arts apply page

-Diagnostic examinations in both music history and music theory are required of all entering and transferring graduate students before their first semester of study at UWM.
+Diagnostic examinations in music history and theory are required of all entering and transferring graduate students before their first semester of study at UWM.
 Exceptions will be granted in extenuating circumstances.
-In no case will students be allowed to proceed beyond the first year of graduate study without having taken the diagnostic exams.
-These examinations assist the faculty in determining whether the student may proceed with required graduate courses, or whether they first need to remove deficiencies.
+In no case will students be allowed to proceed beyond the first year of study without having taken the exams.
+The exams assist faculty in determining whether the student may proceed with required graduate courses, or whether they first need to remove deficiencies.

 Credits and Courses